Cyberwar Bulletin 2: Are you ready for this cyberwar?

 The necessity for organizations to understand their own attack surface more intimately has emerged as absolutely essential in order for organizations to remain vigilant in protecting business operations.

-Cyber Security Works is committed to sharing the intelligence and the insights around the trends, patterns and signals that are meaningful to understand for any security practitioner today.
-This comes from vulnerability assessments and scans that CSW executes in order to identify areas where vulnerabilities emerge from malware and ransomware strains that might be immediately evident with other scans of data sets.
+Securin is committed to sharing the intelligence and the insights around the trends, patterns and signals that are meaningful to understand for any security practitioner today.
+This comes from vulnerability assessments and scans that Securin executes in order to identify areas where vulnerabilities emerge from malware and ransomware strains that might be immediately evident with other scans of data sets.

 In this bulletin, we share with you our research on the current threats posed by malware and ransomware spawning out of the conflict in Ukraine.
 It also poses a very important question to organizations in Europe, the UK, and the US: